rfhb/emamds/en/medicines/human/EPAR/fexeric.md

 This medicine's authorisation has lapsed

-ferric citrate coordination complex
+ferric citrate coordination complex Medicine Human Lapsed

-Medicine

-Human

-Lapsed
+On Monday, 12 January 2026, between 07:00 and 10:00 CET (Amsterdam time), this website will be unavailable due to scheduled maintenance.

 Page contents